cfpb/sbl-ux/README.md

 # SBL UX

-This is a repository for tracking UX work related to the Small Business Lending Data Filing Platform project.
+This is a repository for tracking User experience (UX) tasks related to the Small Business Lending Data Filing Platform project.

-The type of work includes:
+Work includes:
 - Discovery (such as task analysis, information gathering, and defining scope)
 - User experience (UX) design and research
 - Content development